CMBS Loans for Commercial Real Estate Acquisitions

-CMBS works for many entities because its financial structure offers benefits to both lender as well as borrower.
+CMBS works for many entities because its financial structure offers benefits to both lenders as well as borrowers.
 This “win-win” scenario makes this type of loan popular for those looking to make real estate acquisitions.

-The benefits for the borrower are low interest rates, non-recourse debt and typically fixed term, up to 10 years.
+The benefits for the borrower are low-interest rates, non-recourse debt, and typically fixed term, up to 10 years.
 Typically amortized over a period of 25 to 30 years, they could have a balloon payment at the end of the loan.
 Some also allow the ability to cash out.
-Thanks to the structure of commercial mortgages, many CMBS loans also carry less pre-payment risks.
+Thanks to the structure of commercial mortgages, many CMBS loans also carry fewer pre-payment risks.

 First Loss Subordinate Bond Structure places the responsibility of portfolio losses on subordinate bondholders first.
 This prevents lenders from issuing high-risk mortgages since buyers will not accept mortgages that do not meet their credit requirements.